Wyrdware/Portfolio/content/about.md

 ---
-date: '2025-06-21T11:40:13-04:00'

 title: 'About'

 ---

-Hi, I’m Jared, a software engineer specializing in scalable systems and tools development.
+Hi, I’m Jared, a software engineer specializing in systems architecture and game development.
 I thrive at the intersection of design and engineering, where well-designed architectures improve workflow and empower teams to create richer experiences.

 I'm driven by the belief that strong technical foundations unlock creative freedom.
 Building runtime systems like modular combat frameworks and editor tools that let designers prototype faster, my focus is always on enabling teams to do their best work.